omeka/classic-enduser/docs/GettingStarted/Site_Planning_Tips.md

 **What sections will this website include?**

-Typical top level navigation and sections for a typical Omeka Classic site include:
+Typical top level navigation for a Omeka Classic site might include:

   - [Items](../Content/Items.md): links to a browseable list of items, sortable by type of item and tags.
   - [Collections](../Content/Collections.md): groups of items; the public can browse your collections to discover related items.
   - [Exhibits](../Plugins/ExhibitBuilder.md): series of pages that contain interpretative text and rely on items/sources/objects as their building blocks.
   - About: a [simple page](../Plugins/SimplePages.md) sharing information about the project: description, credits, rights, etc.
   - [Search bar](../GettingStarted/Searching.md#basic-search): a quick tool for searching the site's content, with an option to link to an [advanced search](../GettingStarted/Searching.md#advanced-search) page.

+Plugins that you install can automatically add further pages to your navigation menu (such as a "Contribute" page from the Contribution plugin, or a "Timeline" page from the Timeline plugin).
+You can also add custom links, such as to your organizational website.

+But the menu's options and suggestions are entirely up to you.
+You can add links directly to specific items, collection, or exhibits; you can add browsing access points such as links to each Item Type; you can write and include any number of pages.

 ![A front page of an Omeka Classic installation, with a navigation bar that includes "Biographies", "Oral History Interviews", "Stories", "Archive", "About", and "Credits".
 The homepage displays a slideshow of images, with links to exhibits, and a paragraph of introductory text.](../doc_files/sitePlanning.png)